 Vaccination is the best protection against rotavirus gastroenteritis and its complications.
 It is estimated that over 95% of children will have suffered a rotavirus gastroenteritis before the age of 5.

-The vaccine is given in 2 or 3 doses depending on the vaccine used.
-The 1st dose should be given before the age of 20 weeks, and the last one before the age of 8 months.
+The vaccine is given in 2 doses.
+The first dose should be given before the age of 20 weeks, and the second one before the age of 8 months.

 Because the virus contained in the vaccine may be found in stools for about 10 days after vaccination, it is important to wash your hands carefully when changing diapers.